valinet/valinet.github.io/_posts/2022-08-28-Shadow-copies-under-Windows-10-and-11.markdown

 Query Reverts         - Query the progress of in-progress revert operations.
 ```

-Again, why they decided to do this is beyond my understanding, probably some stupid business decision.
+Again, why they decided to do this is beyond my understanding, probably some business decision.
 Fortunately, as described [in this Reddit post](https://www.reddit.com/r/sysadmin/comments/w7fwgp/restore_shadow_copies_from_cli/), you can trick `vssadmin` into thinking it's running under a server SKU by using `WinPrivCmd`, a redirector for some API calls programs use to find various information from Windows, including whether the program runs under a client or server SKU.
 To get the server `vssadmin`, run this:

 ```
 winprivcmd /ServerEdition vssadmin /?